cap-js/docs/node.js/queue.md

 ### cds. unqueued (srv) {.method}

-Use this on a queued service to get back the original service:
+Use this on a queued service to get back to the original service:

 ```js
 const unqueued = cds.unqueued(srv)
 ```

-This is useful if your service is outboxed (i.e., queued) per configuration.
+This is useful if your service is outboxed (that is, queued) per configuration.

 ### Per Configuration